Sep 29, 2011

 Golla’s compendium cites everything known about the languages of California as they have been recorded and transcribed by linguists and anthropologists since the 1880s.
 Also noted are the less systematic, but still valuable materials collected by earlier explorers and missionaries, beginning with Cabrillo in the 1540s.
 Special sections are devoted to extensive field collections developed by C. Hart Merriam and J. P. Harrington during the first half of the 20th century.

-“California Indian Languages” is a one-of-a-kind reference work for graduate students and professionals who need who need a detailed manual to guide their research on California’s native cultures, histories and archaeology.
+“California Indian Languages” is a one-of-a-kind reference work for graduate students and professionals who need a detailed manual to guide their research on California’s native cultures, histories and archaeology.
 It can also assist California tribes in their efforts to retain knowledge of their traditional languages, Golla said.
 In his words, “If you’re teaching a language renewal class on, say, the Hoopa Reservation, you’re very interested in knowing how to find all the information that exists on the Hupa language.
 This book tells you that.”

 At the same time, however, the work is accessible to general readers.
 “It’s not overly technical or laced with jargon,” Golla says.
 “Someone interested in the local Wiyot language, for example, will find lots of accurate information easily accessible, including where it was spoken, how it was divided up into dialects, what the grammatical structure of the language is and how Wiyot is related to other languages.”